Arsenal (a) Saturday 29th December 5.30pm

 section is, head for Highbury & Islington on the Victoria line.
 Note that Holloway Road tube station doesn't open on match days.

-A further option is to walk to Caledonian Road and jump on one of the frequent
+A further option is to walk to Caledonian Road and jump on a 259 bus (every 8 or

 back to Kings Cross!
 This would take you around 30 minutes once you've got clear